positron-solutions/transient-showcase/README.md

 ⚠️ When the child is calling `transient-setup`, it will not be possible to use `transient--do-return` or `transient--do-recurse` to get back to the parent unless you explicitly cooperate with the transient state implementation, which may not be stable between versions.

-<a id="org72f080b"></a>
+<a id="org1603db4"></a>

 ## Mixing Interactive

-You can mix normal Emacs completion flows with transient UI's.
+You can mix normal Emacs completion & user query flows with transient UI's.
+Normal commands that retrieve user input in their interactive forms can be bound as suffixes.

 See [Interactive codes](info:elisp#Interactive Codes) are listed in the Elisp manual.

-**Note**, this also works when binding existing commands that recieve user input.

 ```elisp